 This prize was originally established through a gift from Aaron Clark in 1859.
 It was later reestablished in 1892 through a gift from the Fayerweather estate.

-Open to the class of 2013, The Clark Prize is directed to all senior students in all disciplines.
-The Clark competition includes both an essay and a speech.
+Open to the class of 2014, The Clark Prize is directed to all senior students in all disciplines.
+The Clark competition requires both an essay and a speech.
 The paper will address the assigned topic.
-The essay, of not more than 10 pages, will be turned in to the Oral Communication Center at the beginning of the Spring semester.
+The essay, of not more than 1500 words, must be submitted to email@example.com by the deadline given in the topic description below.

 A group of three faculty judges will provide a blind review of the senior papers.
 Based on that review and the performance of all entrants in the preliminary speaking round, three seniors will be chosen to speak in the final round of the competition.
 The prize will be awarded to the senior who most effectively addresses the assigned topic.

-All interested students are asked to sign up in advance.
+All interested students are asked to register in advance.
 Registration for the competition indicates a commitment to participate.
-Contact James Helmer if you are interested in participating.
+Registration deadline is Monday February 3, 2014.

-A group of three faculty members ("Reading Committee") will provide a blind review of the essays submitted.
+AA group of three faculty members will provide a blind review of the essays submitted.
 Based on the rankings assigned by the committee, up to six semi-finalists will be selected for the preliminary competition round.
-Semi-finalists will each present a three to five minute oral summation based on their written paper.
+In this round, each competitor will present a three to five minute speech based on their essay.
+Speeches should not be read from a script.
 Each judge will assign a score for each competitor's presentation.
 The three competitors with the highest scores will advance to the final round of the competition.

-Each competitor will present a six to eight minute speech based on their written paper and preliminary presentation.
+Each competitor will present a six to eight minute speech based on their essay.
+Speeches should not be read from a script.
 Each judge will assign a score for each competitor's presentation.
 The competitor receiving the highest final score will be determined to be the Clark Prize recipient.